AMC Hornet: 1973

 The biggest visible changes among all AMC automobiles for the 1973 model year were to the Hornet line and its new model, a two-door hatchback.
 Car and Driver magazine called it "the styling coup of 1973".
 Other changes included a new front-end design and bodywork with a V-shaped grille, a slightly recessed and longer hood, and longer peaked front fenders.
-The facelift incorporated a new stronger and larger energy-absorbing recoverable front bumper system with a horizontal rubber strip that met the new no-damage at 5 mph NHTSA safety legislation.
+The facelift incorporated a new stronger and larger energy-absorbing recoverable front bumper system with a horizontal rubber strip that met the new no-damage at 5 mph National Highway Traffic Safety Administration (NHTSA) safety legislation.
 The rear also received a new 2.5 mph bumper with twin vertical rubber guards, but the 5 mph unit (matching the front) was optional.
 The overall length of the Hornet was increased by 6 in.

 For the 1973 model year, the SST designation was dropped from the Hornet line, and all were simply called Hornet.
 The newly introduced two-door hatchback incorporated a fold-down rear seat for increased cargo volume from 9.5 to 30.5 cuft.
 An optional hinged floor made a hidden storage space that housed a temporary use "space-saver" spare tire and created a flat load area space totaling 23 cuft.

 The new hatchback was available with Levi's bucket seat interior trim option that was made of spun nylon fabric, rather than real cotton denim, to comply with flammability standards as well as offer greater wear and stain resistance.
 The interior included copper Levi's rivets, traditional contrasting stitching, and a traditional Levi's tab on both the front seat backs, as well as door panels with Levis trim with removable map pockets while the exterior included "Levi's" decals on the front fenders.

 An optional dealer accessory was available to convert the open hatchback area into a recreational vehicle or camper with mosquito net windows.
 The Mini-Camper Kit converted an open hatchback into a camping compartment and enough room for sleeping with the rear seat folded down.
 The "Mini-Camper" was a weatherproof covering that fitted over the roof section from the B-pillar back to the rear bumper that was easy to set up.

 The two- and four-door sedan models were carried over while the Sportabout wagon received a new optional upscale "D/L" package.
 This trim package included exterior woodgrain bodyside decal panels, a roof rack with a rear air deflector, and individual reclining seats upholstered in plush cloth.
 The Gucci edition wagon was continued for one more year with five exterior color choices.
 The "X" package was now available only for the Sportabout and hatchback.
 It included color-coordinated "rally" side stripes, 14 x 6-inch slot-style steel wheels with C78 x 14 Goodyear Polyglas tires, an "X" emblem, and a sports steering wheel.